AnOzen/untitled-lang/README.md

 \end{align}
 $$

-The standalone file for this is in `docs`.
+The standalone file for this is `docs/grammar.md`.